-ValleyBike had great success in its first five months of operation in the region.
+ValleyBike had great success in its first five months of operation.
 Riders rode 83,735 miles (equivalent to 3.3 trips around the earth!), on 26,353 bicycle trips.
 ValleyBike officially launched on June 28th, 2018 and remained open until November 30th hosting a total of 26,353 rides, an average of 170 per day.
 An average of 167 bikes were available at any given time throughout the season at 43 stations spread amongst five cities and towns (Amherst, Holyoke, Northampton, South Hadley, and Springfield).
-The ValleyBike program is designed to have 500 bikes available at 50 stations throughout the region.
+The ValleyBike program was originally designed to have 500 bikes at 50 stations.
 Twenty-six stations were opened at the launch in June and 17 more opened in July and August.
 The remaining seven stations should be opened in Year Two.
 The average rides per bike for the entire season was approximately 157.8, and the average rides per bike per day was just over 1.
+Easthampton joined ValleyBike in 2019 increasing the number of stations to 55.